 - All of Sue's actions in Episode 9, really: reading Little Red Riding Hood to her sister, accepting Becky into the Cheerios despite her disability, treating her no differently than the other members of the squad, donating money to build three new wheelchair ramps in the school...

-- In "Journey" She manipulates Principal Figgins into giving Will and New Directions another year because she respects the relationships he has with his students.
+- In "Journey" she manipulates Principal Figgins into giving Will and New Directions another year because she respects the relationships he has with his students.
 Besides, what would she do without an enemy?

-- In "Furt" She promises to keep an eye on Karofsky in case he harasses Kurt again, and has him expelled as soon as the death threat comes to light.
+- In "Furt" she promises to keep an eye on Karofsky in case he harasses Kurt again, and has him expelled as soon as the death threat comes to light.
 She also resigns as principal partly due to the school board overruling her expulsion of Karofsky.

 - In "Glee, Actually", she sells a valuable Christmas tree to a toothpick factory and leaves the money at Marley's house so Marley's mom can pay for her daughter's therapy.
 She also leaves them a bunch of presents, something they would otherwise have had to miss out on in order to put the money towards Marley's treatment.
-She may have also been responsible for buying the tree, since Marley's mother had decided to forgo getting one, as it costs 50 dollars.
+She may have also been responsible for buying the tree, since Marley's mother had decided to forgo getting one, as it costs $50.